drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 The first section of the ``ens_config.json`` file (i.e. between the first two comments) mostly controls settings analagous to those set during normal GEOS-Chem run directory creation.
 However, there are a few unique options in this setting particular to CHEEREIO.
 We'll consider these one-by-one.

 * RES: The resolution of the GEOS-Chem model.
 Options are available on the `GEOS-Chem website <http://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_horizontal_grids>`__ and include 4.0x5.0, 2.0x2.5, 0.5x0.625, 0.25x0.3125 and nested grid settings in format TwoLetterCode_MetCode (e.g. AS_MERRA2, EU_GEOSFP).
 Custom nested domains are not currently supported by the automated scaling factor creation utility but can be manually added by the user.
+If there is enough interest I will add more automated support in a later CHEEREIO update.
 * met_name: Meteorology (chosen from MERRA2, GEOSFP, or ModelE2.1).
 * LEVS: Number of levels (47 or 72).
 * NEST: Is this a nested grid simulation?
 "T" or "F".
 * REGION: Two letter region code for nested grid, or empty string ("") if not.
 * ASSIM_PATH: **Full path** to the directory where the CHEEREIO repository is installed (e.g. ``/n/home12/drewpendergrass/CHEEREIO``).
-Directories in the ``ens_config.json`` file **should not have trailing forward slashes.**
+Directories in the ``ens_config.json`` file **should not have trailing forward slashes.** Again, when in doubt follow the provided templates.
-* RUN_NAME: The name of the CHEEREIO ensemble run (will be the name of the folder containing the ensemble, template run directory, temporary files, and so on.
+* RUN_NAME: The name of the CHEEREIO ensemble run (will be the name of the folder containing the ensemble, template run directory, temporary files, and so on).
 * MY_PATH: Path to the directory where ensembles will be created.
 A folder with name ``RUN_NAME`` will be created inside.
 * DATA_PATH: Path to where external GEOS-Chem data is located.
 This can be an empty string if GEOS-Chem has already been configured on your machine (it is automatically overwritten).
 * CH4_HEMCO_ROOT: If the subsequent option, "USE_CHEEREIO_TEMPLATE_CH4_HEMCO_Config", is set to "True", then this is the root folder where emissions and other input files for the methane specialty simulation are located.
 In this case, a special CHEEREIO ``HEMCO_Config.rc`` template from the ``templates/`` folder in the code directory is used. *Note: this option is functional but currently causes GEOS-Chem crashes with an unknown cause (DP, 2022/03/09).*
 * RESTART_FILE: Full path to the restart file for the simulation.
+If in the initialization process you selected ``SetupSpinupRun=true``, then this restart file will be used for the classic spin up routine (getting realistic atmospheric conditions for the entire ensemble).
+Otherwise, this will be the restart file used to initialize all ensemble members.
-* BC_FILES: Full path to the boundary condition files for the simulation if a nested grid (empty string otherwise).
+* BC_FILES: Full path to the boundary condition files for the simulation if you are using a nested grid (empty string otherwise).
 * sim_name: Simulation type.
 Valid options are "fullchem", "aerosol", "CH4", "CO2", "Hg", "POPs", "tagCH4", "tagCO", "tagO3", and "TransportTracers".
 * chemgrid: Options are "trop+strat" and "trop_only".
 * sim_extra_option: Options are "none", "benchmark", "complexSOA", "complexSOA_SVPOA", "marinePOA", "aciduptake", "TOMAS15", "TOMAS40", "APM", "RRTMG", "BaP", "PHE", and "PYR".
 Depending on the simulation type only some will be available.
 Consult the GEOS-Chem documation for more information.
 * DO_SPINUP: Would you like CHEEREIO to set up a spinup directory for you? "true" or "false".
 The ensemble will automatically start from the end restart file produced by this run.
 Note this option is for the standard GEOS-Chem spinup (run once for the whole ensemble).
+Note that if this is activated, you have to run the ``setup_ensemble.sh`` utility with the ``SetupSpinupRun`` switch set to ``true``.
 * SPINUP_START: Start date for spinup (YYYYMMDD).
 Empty string if no spinup.
 * SPINUP_END: End date for spinup (YYYYMMDD).
+* DO_CONTROL_RUN: The control run is a normal GEOS-Chem simulation without any assimilation.
+The output of this simulation can be compared with the LETKF results in the postprocessing workflow.
+Set to "true" if using a control run.
+Note that if this is activated, you have to run the ``setup_ensemble.sh`` utility with the ``SetupControlRun`` switch set to ``true``.
+* CONTROL_START: Start date for the control run (YYYYMMDD).
+* CONTROL_END: End date for the control run (YYYYMMDD).
 * DO_ENS_SPINUP: Do you want to use a separate job array to spin up your GEOS-Chem ensemble with randomized scaling factors applied to each ensemble member? "true" or "false".
 If set to "true", shell scripts entitled ``run_ensemble_spinup_simulations.sh`` and ``run_ensspin.sh`` are installed in the ``ensemble_runs/`` folder.
 The user should then execute ``run_ensspin.sh`` to spin up the ensemble and create variability between ensemble members before executing ``run_ens.sh`` in the normal run procedure.
+For more information on the ensemble spinup process, see :ref:`Run Ensemble Spinup Simulations`.
 * ENS_SPINUP_FROM_BC_RESTART: It is possible to start the ensemble spinup procedure using a boundary condition file, rather than a traditional restart file.
 Set to "true" if using a BC file, and "false" if using a normal restart file to start the ensemble spinup.
 * ENS_SPINUP_START: Start date for ensemble spinup run (YYYYMMDD).
 * ENS_SPINUP_END: End date for ensemble spinup run (YYYYMMDD).
 * START_DATE: Start date for main ensemble data assimilation run (YYYYMMDD).
 * ASSIM_START_DATE: Date where assimilation begins (YYYYMMDD).
-After GEOS-Chem version 13.4 this option can be used in lieu of ``DO_ENS_SPINUP``; just set this date to be sufficiently far away from ``START_DATE``.
-Prior to version 13.4, it is buggy to run GEOS-Chem for a non-standard length of time (e.g. 4 months and a week) which is usually desired for the ensemble spinup.
-For these versions, the separate ensemble spinup script installed by ``DO_ENS_SPINUP`` is a good work-around.
+This option allows you to run the first assimilation period for an extra long time (although the assimilation window remains the same), effectively providing an ensemble-wide spinup.
+For more information on this ensemble spinup option, see :ref:`Run Ensemble Spinup Simulations`.
+If you have set ``DO_ENS_SPINUP`` to ``true``, then you should set this date to be one assimilation window later than ``START_DATE``.
+* SIMPLE_SCALE_FOR_FIRST_ASSIM_PERIOD" : At the end of the first assimilation period, rather than doing the full LETKF calculation, CHEEREIO can scale the ensemble mean so that it matches the observational mean.
+This is done because if the model is biased relative to observations the LETKF will perform suboptimal updates.
+Set to "true" to do this scaling (recommended) or "false" to do the usual LETKF calculation.
 * END_DATE: End date for ensemble run (YYYYMMDD).
+* AMPLIFY_ENSEMBLE_SPREAD_FOR_FIRST_ASSIM_PERIOD: At the end of the ensemble spinup period, the spread in ensemble members may still not be great enough.
+If this option is set to "true", then CHEEREIO will multiply the standard deviation of the ensemble after ensemble spinup is complete by the factor given in ``SPREAD_AMPLIFICATION_FACTOR``.
+This spread amplification is done after the first assimilation period, so it will work with either spinup method.
+* SPREAD_AMPLIFICATION_FACTOR: If ``AMPLIFY_ENSEMBLE_SPREAD_FOR_FIRST_ASSIM_PERIOD`` is set to "true", then this is the factor with which CHEEREIO will multiply the ensemble standard deviation at the end of the ensemble spinup period.
+* SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD" : Should CHEEREIO do a burn-in period? "true" or "false."
+A burn-in period is a time period where full LETKF assimilation is being applied, but the results will be discarded from final analysis.
+The idea of a burn in period is to allow CHEEREIO's emissions to "catch up" with the system, as it takes time for the updated emissions in CHEEREIO to become consistent with observations.
+If this option is set to "true", then at the end of the burn-in period (given by ``BURN_IN_END``) CHEEREIO will scale the ensemble mean to match the observational mean, as in the ``SIMPLE_SCALE_FOR_FIRST_ASSIM_PERIOD`` option.
+This ensures that any biases introduced in the period where CHEEREIO emissions are "catching up" with observations are corrected.
+* BURN_IN_END: If ``SIMPLE_SCALE_AT_END_OF_BURN_IN_PERIOD`` is set to ``true``, then this is the date (YYYYMMDD) when the burn-in period ends
+* POSTPROCESS_START_DATE: The date when the postprocessing script should start (YYYYMMDD).
+This should always be at least one assimilation window away from ``START_DATE``.
+If you are using a burn-in period, you can set this for after the burn-in period ends to ensure that all your analysis discards this period.
+* POSTPROCESS_END_DATE: The date when the postprocessing script should end (YYYYMMDD).
+Usually the same as ``END_DATE``, though the user can change the postprocess start and end dates to fit whatever application they are interested in.
 * nEnsemble: Number of ensemble members.
-32 is usually a good number.
+32 or 48 are usually good numbers.
 This number of run directories will be created in the ``ensemble_runs`` folder and will be run simultaneously.
-* pPERT: Setting for initial emissions scaling factor creation, where the number provided :math:`p` is used to generate random scaling factors from the distribution :math:`p^u,\\ u{\sim}U(-1,1)`, meaning that u is a uniform random variable ranging from -1 to 1.
-For example, if ``pPERT`` is "4" then scalings will range from 0.25 to 4, centered on 1.
 * SIMULATE_NATURE: *Deprecated: will be removed before official release (DP, 2022/03/09)*.
 End users should leave this set to "false", as this was used for testing in early CHEEREIO development.
+* verbose: Amount of information to print out as the ensemble runs.
+1 is the default.
+0 supresses most output, 2 is useful for basic debugging, and 3 for intense debugging.

 Cluster settings
 ~~~~~~~~~~~~~